Smoking fetishism: In the adult industry

 Smoking has often been associated with the dominatrix role in BDSM, and numerous adult production for the kink community feature scenes depicting smoking and other acts related to it, such as extinguishing cigarettes on characters or forcing characters to inhale the smoke.
 Over the years, numerous studios formed, which specialize in producing adult material aimed mainly at smoking fetishists.
-Some of the studios also offer custom-made productions catering to sub-fetishesm, such as a smoking female extinguishing a cigarette on the leather seats of a luxury car.
+Some of the studios also offer custom-made productions catering to sub-fetishes, such as a smoking female extinguishing a cigarette on the leather seats of a luxury car.

 Diagnosis

 The diagnostic criteria for fetishism are: